Knut Arild Hareide: Minister of Transport and Communications

-After Widerøe announced in February 2020, that they would be cutting 15 percent of their short haul routes, Hareide criticised the move and called it “dramatic”.
-He stressed that the airline’s services were crucial for the districts and regions, and warned that it would impact citizens all over the country.
-The Labour Party blamed the airline’s decision on the government for a lack of district policies.
+After Widerøe announced in February 2020, that they would cut 15 percent of their short-haul routes, Hareide criticised the move and called it "dramatic".
+He stressed that the airline's services were crucial for the districts and regions, and warned that it would impact citizens all over the country.
+The Labour Party blamed the airline's decision on the government for a lack of district policies.

 In June 2020, Hareide announced that COVID-19 restrictions on airlines, notably SAS, Norwegian Air Shuttle and Widerøe, would be lifted, and that they would be able to fly with full seats.
-Hareide stated it was a wish from the airlines, and that the government thought it was defendable based on infection control.
+Hareide stated it was a wish from the airlines, and that the government deemed it defensible based on infection control.

 Following controversy regarding the Hungarian low-cost airline Wizzair possibly breaching Norwegian laws, Hareide, alongside trade minister Iselin Nybø, met virtually with representatives from the airline in early December 2020.
-Hareide told the press that he made himself clear about the Norwegian labour model, and expressed that he felt that he “spoke like Harald Eia” when explaining the model for the airline representatives.
+Hareide told the press that he made himself clear about the Norwegian labour model, and expressed that he felt that he "spoke like Harald Eia" when explaining the model for the airline representatives.

 On 20 April 2021, the opposition passed a motion that would ensure the beginning of the construction of the Northern Norway Line.
-Hareide criticised the motion, saying “my concern is that we will be creating expectations that I think are unrealistic to deliver upon”.
+Hareide criticised the motion, saying "my concern is that we will be creating expectations that I think are unrealistic to deliver upon".
 He also stressed the construction of the new line would cost more than the originally expected 107-120 NOK.
-He further added that “I think Northern Norway should really think if they want this rail line.
-Everything indicates it will cost a lot, lot more”.
+He further added that "I think Northern Norway should really think if they want this railway line.
+Everything indicates it will cost a lot, lot more".

-Following revelations of company bonuses at Norwegian Air Shuttle in late June 2021, Hareide called it a “serious betrayal” from the company, and that it would make it difficult for the government to assist the aviation sector next time a crisis could occur.
+Following revelations of company bonuses at Norwegian Air Shuttle in late June 2021, Hareide called it a "serious betrayal" from the company, and that it would make it difficult for the government to assist the aviation sector next time a crisis could occur.

-After long extensive criticism of the Norwegian Public Roads Administration’s handling of driving tests waiting time, in July 2021, Hareide stated that even retired instructors were brought in to compensate capacity.
-He also expressed criticism to the Centre Party’s Maren Grøthe, that only finished educated instructors could step in, not ones that were nearly done with their education, because it would breach the bare minimum demand from the EEA.
+After extensive criticism of the Norwegian Public Roads Administration's handling of driving tests waiting time, in July 2021, Hareide stated that even retired instructors were brought in to compensate capacity.
+He also expressed criticism to the Centre Party's Maren Grøthe, that only fully qualified instructors could step in, not ones that were nearly done with their education, because it would breach the bare minimum demand from the EEA.